Jump to content Jump to search

 Safety on campus

-Safety is a top priority at Heinrich Heine University Düsseldorf.
-From safety on the campus roads and paths to self-defence and protection from sexual assaults, the University attaches great importance to ensuring you feel safe while working and studying here.
+Safety on campus is a top priority at Heinrich Heine University Düsseldorf (HHU).
+From safety on campus paths to emergency and service numbers to protection against sexual assault, the university is committed to ensuring that you feel safe when working and studying here.

 The HHU security service has compiled useful numbers and tips for dangerous situations for you.